-1) Online home workout classes in French
+1) Online home workout classes in another language.

 - Fitness master class (series of home workouts.
 You can do a different one every day with the same instructor)

 - 20min cardio home workout at home no equipment

 - 15-minute Intensive abs and butt home workout to burn fat